lopezdsr/sql-query/authentication.md

 {: #userpassword}

 You can use the USER and PASSWORD keywords in the corresponding FROM or INTO clauses to securely pass user ID and password for each resource location.
-To ensure that the passing of sensitive data is secure, perform the follwoing steps:

-  1. Store the password as a custom standard key in an instance of {{site.data.keyword.keymanagementserviceshort}} to which you have access.
-  2. Pass it in a CRN to that key instead of the plain text password.
+To ensure that the passing of sensitive data is secure, store the password as a custom standard key in an instance of {{site.data.keyword.keymanagementserviceshort}} to which you have access and then use the CRN of this custom standard key instead of the plain text password.
 For more information, see [Setting up custom secrets in Key Protect](#kpsetup) about how to store the password securely.

 #### Custom API key for each data resource
 {: #apikey}

 As an alternative to providing user and password combinations, in {{site.data.keyword.Bluemix_notm}} you can also securely pass API keys for each resource location.
 Using the `APIKEY` keyword inside the according `FROM` or `INTO` clauses, you can pass in this information.
-To ensure that the passing of sensitive data is secure, you must first store the API key as a custom standard key in a
+To ensure that the passing of sensitive data is secure, first store the API key as a custom standard key in a
-{{site.data.keyword.keymanagementserviceshort}} service instance to which you have access, and then pass it in a CRN to that key instead of the plain text API key.
+{{site.data.keyword.keymanagementserviceshort}} service instance to which you have access, and then use the CRN of this custom standard key instead of the plain text password.
 For more information, see [Setting up custom secrets in Key Protect](#kpsetup) on how to store the API key securely.

 ### Currently supported authentication methods per data resource
 {: #supportedauthentication}